-Our region will be a place where every resident has the opportunity to engage and interact with other Angelenos and is empowered to contribute meaningfully in civic processes.
+Our region will be a place where every resident is empowered to engage with others and participate in civic processes.

-By the year 2050, Los Angeles will be the most civically engaged region in the U.S., with multiple online and offline platforms for residents to voice their opinions and influence elected officials, decision-makers, and local government.
-Our region’s voting rates and volunteerism will lead the nation, and an expanded network of transportation options will facilitate the easy flow of people and ideas.
+By the year 2050, Los Angeles will be the most civically engaged region in the U.S., with abundant platforms for residents to voice their opinions and influence elected officials and other decision-makers.
+Our region’s voting rates and volunteerism will lead the nation, and an expanded, accessible transportation network will facilitate the easy flow of people and ideas.

 - Social & emotional support